Everything you need to know...

 • OCR Science Level 2

-• Access to HE Diploma from a QAA recognised Access to HE course in health studies, health science, nursing or another science-based course.
-Normally we require 15 credits at level 2 and 45 at level 3 of which at least 30 credits should be graded at distinction level.
-18 of the level 3 distinction credits must be from science units.
+• Approved Access to HE Diploma in health studies, health science, nursing or another science-based course.
+Normally we require 15 of the level 3 credits to be graded at distinction level with 12 of these distinctions from science or social science units.

-• FdSc Professional Practice in Health & Social Care - If you are in the process of completing or have successfully completed the above programme at one of our partner colleges (Sheffield College, Barnsley College, Chesterfield College, North Lindsey College, Dearne Valley College, Manchester College, Stockport College and Doncaster College) and are looking to progress your career as a registered professional within the Health & Social Care sector, we would welcome an application from you via UCAS to start in year 1.
+• FdSc Professional Practice in Health & Social Care - If you are in the process of completing or have successfully completed the above programme at one of our partner colleges (Sheffield College, Barnsley College, Chesterfield College, North Lindsey College, University Centre Rotherham, Manchester College, Stockport College and Doncaster College) and are looking to progress your career as a registered professional within the Health & Social Care sector, we would welcome an application from you via UCAS to start in year 1.

 If English is not your first language, you will need an IELTS score of 7.0 with a minimum of 7.0 in all skills, or a recognised equivalent.
 If your level of English language is currently below IELTS 7.0 we recommend you consider an appropriate Sheffield Hallam University Pre-sessional English course which will enable you to achieve the required level of English.